abhiabhi0/ecomm-store/Readme.md

-Here's a sample README document explaining the discount logic and how to call the APIs using `curl`:
+Here’s an updated version of your README, including details about the **Admin API**:

 ---

 # E-commerce Store API

 This is an e-commerce store API that allows users to add items to their cart, checkout, and receive a discount on every third order.
+Additionally, there are admin endpoints for generating discount codes and viewing reports on user activity.

 ## Discount Logic